 The Online Baptism Service will not be canceled due to weather.
 However, if you’re planning to be baptized in an outdoor location, it might be a good idea to have a back-up plan in the event that there is inclement weather in your area.

 Absolutely!
 If you have a child who is ready to get baptized, we are ready to celebrate this decision in their life.
-As with our in-person baptism services, we require all second through fifth graders choosing to get baptized to attend the MecKidz Baptism Orientation class with a parent or guardian.
+As with our in-person baptism services, we require all second through fifth graders choosing to get baptized to the MecKidz Baptism for Kids on-demand class with a parent or guardian.
 We believe that baptism is a once-in-a-lifetime event, so we want to ensure that your child understands the depth and meaning of this decision.

 We recommend dark colors, but whether you wear a swimsuit or shorts and a T-shirt that’s totally up to you.
 We just want you to be comfortable.